-- Outputs work as usual, provided each output reference, such as "Y3", is used in only one stage. - An output can be referenced from more than one stage, as long as only one of the stages is active at a time. - If an output coil is controlled by more than one stage simultaneously, the active stage nearest the bottom of the program determines the final output status during each scan.
-Therefore, use the OROUT instruction instead when you want multiple stages to have a logical OR control of an output.
+- Outputs work as usual, provided each output reference (such as "Y3") is used in only one stage. - Output coils automatically turn off when leaving a stage.
+However, Set and Reset instructions are not "undone" when leaving a stage. - An output can be referenced from more than one stage, as long as only one of the stages is active at a time. - If an output coil is controlled by more than one stage simultaneously, the active stage nearest the bottom of the program determines the final output status during each scan.
+So, use the OROUT instruction instead when you want multiple stages to have a logical OR control of an output.

 One-Shot or PD coils - Use care if you must use a Positive Differential coil in a stage.
-Remember that the input to the coil must make a 0-1 transition.
+Remember the input to the coil must make a 0-1 transition.
 If the coil is already energized on the first scan when the stage becomes active, the PD coil will not work.
 This is because the 0-1 transition did not occur.

-PD coil alternative: If there is a task which you want to do only once (on 1 scan), it can be placed in a stage which transitions to the next stage on the same scan.
+PD coil alternative: If there is a task that you want to do only once (on 1 scan), it can be placed in a stage that transitions to the next stage on the same scan.

-Counter - In using a counter inside a stage, the stage must be active for one scan before the input to the counter makes a 0-1 transition.
+Counter - When using a counter inside a stage, the stage must be active for one scan before the input to the counter makes a 0-1 transition.
 Otherwise, there is no real transition and the counter will not count.
 The ordinary Counter instruction does have a restriction inside stages: it may not be reset from other stages using the RST instruction for the counter bit.
-However, the special Stage counter provides a solution (see next paragraph).
+However, the special Stage Counter provides a solution (see next paragraph).

 Stage Counter - The Stage Counter has the benefit that its count may be globally reset from other stages by using the RST instruction.
 It has a count input, but no reset input.
-This is the only difference from a standard counter.
+This is the only difference from a standard counter instruction.

-Drum - Realize that the drum sequencer is its own process, and is a different programming method than stage programming.
-If you need to use a drum with stages, be sure to place the drum instruction in an ISG stage that is always active.
+Drum - Realize the drum sequencer is its own process, and is a different programming method than stage programming.
+If you need to use a drum and stages, be sure to place the drum instruction in an ISG stage that is always active.